clrnd/discogs2pg/README.md

 ## Contributing

+I don't have a Windows machine to build and test the binary, so I'd love it if someone could get into that.

-Not much to do for now, though I can think of two things:
+Also, I can think of two things:

 * someone with experience in DBs could improve the data structure and indexes/primary keys
 * someone with experience in structuring Haskell projects could help with the types/typeclasses and modules